srabieh/GundGalleryGroup5/README.md

 5. Open your web browser and visit `http://localhost:5000` to experience the Gund Gallery Immersive project.

+6. Make sure that you have created a .env file that follows the guideline set in exampleEnv.txt

 ## Project Structure
 ```
 GundGalleryGroup5